MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 > EQ=00069.

 where TERM00117 is the surface infiltration rate due to snow cover.
-The standard value of critical snowpack for infiltration for TERM00118 is 200 kg/TERM00119 .
+The standard value of critical snowpack for infiltration, TERM00118, is 200 kg/TERM00119.

 ### Evaluating albedo on snow-covered surfaces`MODULE:[SNWALB]`